ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md
 (🌧︎: Involves an accepted GitHub Pull Request from the community.
 Thanks for your help!)

+**7.1.0**

+- 🌧︎ Ported lore entries from RoR1 for ALL items/equipments.
+- Made Golden Gun more resilient w.r.t. mod compatibility, but less responsive.
+	- Now applies damage buff to CharacterBody stat instead of directly to damage dealt; only does so when the display buff count changes for performance reasons, so there's a small amount of granularity.
+- Possible fix for Life Savings ShareSuite compat which may cause different issues in multiplayer.
+- Removed debug code, including item spawning and an unfinished item that was only present in debug builds.
+Should have no user-facing effect.

 **7.0.0**

 - BREAKING CHANGES: